mrdandelion6/Learn-to-Code/topics/parallel-programming/notes.md

 if we just wait, we end up losing on a lot of opportunities for parallelism. if we predict the branch, we can continue executing instructions after the branch, and if we are wrong, we would need to **flush** the pipeline and start over. this is called **branch prediction**.

-so you might ask, why risk taking that hit? why not just go with option 1. well the answer is because brances are very common in code, and if we just wait, we will end up losing a lot of opportunities for parallelism. moreover, branch predictions are usually very accurate.
+so you might ask, why risk taking that hit? why not just go with option 1. well the answer is because branches are very common in code, and if we just wait, we will end up losing a lot of opportunities for parallelism. moreover, branch predictions are usually very accurate.

 ## superscalar execution